 28. Wash your hands thoroughly before, during and after food preparation.

 29. Reheat leftovers to 165 degrees.
-Even if you microwave them, test afterwards with a cooking thermometer.
+Even if you microwave them, test afterward with a cooking thermometer.

 31. Like cider?
 Make sure it’s pasteurized to be on the safe side.